2001 French Grand Prix: Qualifying

 Ralf Schumacher (pictured in 2002), who took the first pole position of his career in his Williams-BMW.

 Saturday's afternoon one hour qualifying session saw each driver was limited to twelve laps, with the grid order decided by their fastest laps.
 During this session, the 107% rule was in effect, which necessitated each driver to set a time within 107 per cent of the quickest lap to qualify for the race.
 Weather conditions for qualifying were hot and sunny.
-Ralf Schumacher twice surpassed the qualifying track record held by the 1992 World Champion Nigel Mansell to claim the first pole position of his career with a 1-minute and 12.989 seconds lap on his second timed lap.
-He was joined on the grid's front row by Michael Schumacher who was ten-thousandths of a second slower.
+On his 26th birthday and in his 76th entry, Ralf Schumacher twice surpassed the qualifying track record held by Nigel Mansell, the 1992 World Champion, to claim the first pole position of his career and the Williams team's first since the 1997 European Grand Prix with a 1:12.989 lap that he set on his second timed run.
+His older brother Michael Schumacher was ten-thousandths of a second slower in second position, and was the early pace setter until Ralf Schumacher's pace.
 He was distracted by the Ferrari technical director Ross Brawn over the radio and was later baulked by Trulli on his third timed lap.
-Coulthard qualified third on his fourth timed run with three minutes left and spoke of his feeling he could have improved further as he ran over gravel scattered by Luciano Burti's Prost at turn 13 causing him to make a minor mistake.
+Coulthard qualified third on his fourth timed run with three minutes left and spoke of his feeling he could have improved further as he ran over gravel scattered by Luciano Burti's Prost car at Lycee corner causing him to make a minor mistake.
 His teammate Häkkinen had minor engine vibrations and an error on his final timed lap put him fourth.
 Trulli and Frentzen took fifth and seventh for the Jordan team.
-Trulli was pleased with the balance of his car and later apologised to Michael Schumacher for slowing the Ferrari driver while Frentzen was baulked by Panis.
+Trulli set his best lap late in the session, and was pleased with the balance of his car and later apologised to Michael Schumacher for slowing the Ferrari driver while Frentzen was baulked by Panis.
 They were separated by Montoya's slower Williams who was pleased with how his car felt but was annoyed with Alesi who blocked Montoya during his last timed lap towards its conclusion.
+Montoya drove on the harder, slower tyre compound.